-- You deny the company access to the meter, or - The company cannot read the meter for reasons beyond its control.40
+- § You deny the company access to the meter, or - § The company cannot read the meter for reasons beyond its control.

-If you want your bill to be based on your actual use every month, you can read the meter yourself.
-If you do this, you can report your reading to the company over the phone or through a meter reading card provided by the company.
+If you want your bill to be based on your actual use every month, you may be able to read the meter yourself and report your reading to the company over the phone or through a meter reading card provided by the company.
+However, this may not be available at all companies.
 You can also contact the company and make arrangements for your meter to be read at a time when you will be home, including in the evening or on a Saturday.